punchagency/entrecore-server/auth_service/auth_service/README.md

     poetry run alembic upgrade head
     ```

-2. Run the following command in the `auth_service` sub-directory, (i.e this directory) to start the service:
+3. Run the following command in the `auth_service` sub-directory, (i.e this directory) to start the service:

     ```bash
     poetry run uvicorn main:app --reload

 ### Using Docker

-1. Build and start the service:
-    ```bash
-    docker-compose up --build
-    ```
+Please refer to the [README.md](/dockerREADME.md) in the root directory for instructions on running the service with Docker.

-2. Access the API at http://localhost:8000
+4. Access the API at http://localhost:8000

-3. API documentation available at http://localhost:8000/docs
+5. #TODO: API documentation available at http://localhost:8000/docs